Xonshiz/Hulusubs_dl/ReadMe.md

 If you're opening an issue to recommend some enhancements/changes, please be as detailed as possible.
 Also keep these things in mind:
 - Will this "enhancement" be good for general public? or is it just for "you"?
 I cannot develop things just for 1 person.
 This tool is built for general masses and any custom enhancement would be charged.
 - What you're about to write, does it explain the problem and solution properly?
 IS it enough for anyone to understand?

+## How To Contribute
+If you can make this tool better or fix some edge case(s), please feel free to `fork` this repository and then raise a `PR` after your changes.
+Just make sure that the imports are proper, basic python naming conventions are followed.
+If it's just a typo in some file, please just open an issue about it.
+When I have multiple open issues with typo fixes, I'll make the necessary changes.
+Reason being that I want to avoid useless CI getting triggered and pushing useless updates across the channel.